semrush/intergalactic/website/docs/components/tag/tag.md

 Component consists of the following:

 - `Tag.Text`
-- `Tag.Addon`: icon or any other small element before the text
+- `Tag.Addon` — an icon or some other small element before the text
-- `Tag.Close`
+- `Tag.Close` — a button that removes the tag
-- `Tag.Circle`: a circle image
+- `Tag.Circle` — a round addon, usually an image.

 ## Sizes and paddings